Trevor Mallard: Resignation

 On 13 June 2022, Ardern confirmed that Mallard would resign from his position as Speaker of the House in mid-August 2022 to take up a diplomatic post in Europe.
 The Prime Minister also designated fellow Labour MP and Deputy Speaker Adrian Rurawhe as his successor.
 His resignation, along with that of Immigration and Broadcasting Minister Kris Faafoi, triggered a cabinet reshuffle within the Labour Government.
 Mallard's resignation announcement followed renewed criticism by the opposition National, Māori, and ACT parties over his decision to issue trespass notices against five former MPs.

 On 24 August 2022, Mallard's resignation as Speaker of the House took effect.
-The day before, Foreign Minister Nanaia Mahuta formally announced his appointment as the second resident ambassador of New Zealand to Ireland, which he is due to assume in January 2023.
+The day before, Foreign Minister Nanaia Mahuta formally announced his appointment as the second resident ambassador of New Zealand to Ireland, which he assumed in January 2023.
 Fellow Labour MP and Deputy Speaker Adrian Rurawhe was elected as the new Speaker of the House.
 During speeches following Rurawhe's election, former Labour MP Gaurav Sharma used parliamentary privilege to accuse Mallard of ignoring his concerns about bullying in Parliament and refusing to provide legal support for his case.
 Sharma also alleged that Mallard had informed the Labour Whips office about Sharma's complaint against the party and whips.
 Mallard denied Sharma's allegations.

 Mallard gave his valedictory speech to Parliament on 20 October 2022, and his resignation as a list MP took effect at the end of that day.

-Diplomatic career
+Diplomatic career, 2023–2025

 In mid October 2022, Newshub reported that Mallard's new position as New Zealand Ambassador to Ireland had a salary between NZ$180,000 and NZ$250,000.
 In addition, Mallard was entitled to accommodation and two trips home over the three-year appointment.
 In response, ACT Party leader David Seymour criticised Mallard's diplomatic appointment as an example of "bad behaviour" being rewarded.

+In the 2024 New Year Honours, Mallard was appointed a Knight Companion of the New Zealand Order of Merit, for services as a member of Parliament and as Speaker of the House of Representatives.

+On 19 August 2025, Foreign Minister Winston Peters recalled Mallard from his position as Ambassador to Ireland for undisclosed reasons.
+Peters criticised Jacinda Ardern for appointing former politicians to diplomatic positions.
+He announced Angela Hassan-Sharp as the new designated Ambassador to Ireland.